Kansas is the "sunflower state" and wild sunflowers and commercial

 a free place for the public to enjoy sunflowers without having to battle

 the crowds that were growing at a nearby public field.
-In 2022, the bloom
+They are in bloom

 |